japila-books/spark-sql-internals/docs/logical-operators/UnresolvedRelation.md

-# UnresolvedRelation Leaf Logical Operator for Table Reference
+# UnresolvedRelation Leaf Logical Operator

 [[tableIdentifier]][[creating-instance]]
 `UnresolvedRelation` is a LeafNode.md[leaf logical operator] to represent a *table reference* in a logical query plan that has yet to be resolved (i.e. looked up in a catalog).